onflow/cadence/docs/language.generated.md

      `T` is the type parameter for the object type.
      A type argument for the parameter must be provided explicitly.
      The type argument must be a reference to any type (`&Any`; `Any` is the supertype of all types).
-     It must be possible top create the given reference type `T` for the stored /  borrowed object.
+     It must be possible to create the given reference type `T` for the stored /  borrowed object.
      If it is not, the function returns `nil`.
-     The given type must not necessarily be exactly the same as the type of the borrowed object.
+     The given type does not necessarily need to be exactly the same as the type of the borrowed object.

      The path must be a storage path, i.e., only the domain `storage` is allowed.